shrivatsahosabettu/mainframeadventures/README.md

 ## COVID-19 Report

-In this project I created a series of programs for Linux and MVS 3.8j TK4- to get daily COVID-19 data and generates reports.
+In this project I created a series of programs for Linux and MVS 3.8j TK4- to get daily COVID-19 data and generate reports.

 ---